 2. Is A Natural Eyebrow Tattoo Painful?

 A natural eyebrow tattoo can be painful, as it involves needles piercing the skin.
-However, the pain level can vary depending on the individual’s pain tolerance and the technique used by the tattoo artist.
+However, the pain level can vary depending on the individual’s pain tolerance and the technique used by the tattoo technician.
 Some people report minimal discomfort, while others may experience significant pain.
 Topical numbing cream can be used to reduce pain during the procedure.

 3. Can I Change The Shape Of My Natural Microblading Eyebrows?